 New York—August 14, 2013

-“I’m thrilled that Hospital for Special Surgery will now have an even closer relationship with elite athletes and the opportunity to put its full expertise behind all of Team USA,” said Scott A. Rodeo, M.D., orthopedic surgeon and Co-Chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
+“I’m thrilled that Hospital for Special Surgery will now have an even closer relationship with elite athletes and the opportunity to put its full expertise behind all of Team USA,” said Scott A. Rodeo, M.D., orthopedic surgeon and Co-Chief of the Sports Medicine Service at Hospital for Special Surgery.
 “Working with USA Swimming at the 2004, 2008, and 2012 Olympic Games was an extraordinary privilege.”

 “Dr. Rodeo is a swimmer himself and he understands what it means to be a high level athlete – coupled with his expertise that’s what made Hospital for Special Surgery a great resource for me when I was faced with an injury,” said Lenny Krayzelburg, four-time U.S. Olympic gold medalist from the 2000 and 2004 Olympic Games.
 “I chose HSS because it’s the best in America for orthopedics.
 When you’re going for gold you want the best hospital to receive the best care so that you can get back to your sport.”